Search

 Back to top

-How can we prevent the transmission of MDR-TB?
+How can we prevent the transmission of multi-drug resistant tuberculosis?

 Back to top

 The Government of Canada's website has a series of documents on Tuberculosis.
-From this site, the Canadian Tuberculosis Standards (78th edition) Chapter 15: Prevention and Control of Tuberculosis Transmission in Health Care and Other Settings Chapter 14: Prevention and control of tuberculosis transmission in healthcare settings describes a recommended Tuberculosis Management Program, and lists control procedures in various occupational settings including hospitals, other health care settings, residential and community care settings, and correctional facilities.
+From this site, the Canadian Tuberculosis Standards (8th edition) Chapter 14: Prevention and control of tuberculosis transmission in healthcare settings describes a recommended Tuberculosis Management Program, and lists control procedures in various occupational settings including hospitals, other health care settings, residential and community care settings, and correctional facilities.

 Success!